-Safety and efficacy in paediatric patients <18 years of age have not been established for HAP/VAP and is based on extrapolation (see section 4.4).
+Safety and efficacy in pediatric patients <18 years of age have not been established for HAP/VAP and is based on extrapolation (see section 4.4 Special Warnings and Precautions for Use).

-Safety and efficacy in paediatric patients <3 months old have not been established.
+Safety and efficacy in pediatric patients <3 months old have not been established.